CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

  - Prepare a CDN like Azure Front Door, Ingress Service or a web server (e.g., NGINX) as a reverse proxy to host the gateway service (with a DNS i.e castimagingv3.com).
    The DNS should also have an SSL certificate.

  - Ensure the DNS is configured for the NGINX_HOST parameter in the templates/console-authenticationservice-deployment.yaml file.
-For example
-	Replace NGINX_HOST value https://test.castsoftware.com with https://dev.imaginghost.com
+ 	- For example, replace NGINX_HOST from default value https://test.castsoftware.com with https://dev.imaginghost.com

  - Update the DNS for the KC_HOSTNAME, KEYCLOAK_FRONTEND_URL, and KC_HOSTNAME_ADMIN_URL parameters in the templates/console-ssoservice-deployment.yaml file.
-For example
+ 	- For example,

-	Replace KC_HOSTNAME value from https://test.castsoftware.com to https://dev.imaginghost.com,
+		Replace KC_HOSTNAME from default value https://test.castsoftware.com to https://dev.imaginghost.com,

-	Replace KEYCLOAK_FRONTEND_URL value from https://test.castsoftware.com/auth to https://dev.imaginghost.com/auth
+		Replace KEYCLOAK_FRONTEND_URL from default value https://test.castsoftware.com/auth to https://dev.imaginghost.com/auth

-	Replace KC_HOSTNAME_ADMIN_URL value from https://test.castsoftware.com/auth to https://dev.imaginghost.com/auth
+ 		Replace KC_HOSTNAME_ADMIN_URL from default value https://test.castsoftware.com/auth to https://dev.imaginghost.com/auth

  - Make configuration for redirecting from DNS to external IP.